 When you do eat meat, look for meat that has been grown organically, lean and unprocessed.
 There’s zero regulation on the word “Natural,” so make sure to look for “USDA Certified Organic”.

 When buying meat, get small-sized portions.
 This will not only help you stick to a tight budget, but will also prevent wasting food or eating too much meat.

-Toxins are carried in animal fat.
-Get cheeses such as cream cheese, skim milk and non-fat yogurt.
-Again, go organic as often possible.
+Most of the toxins are carried in animal fat.
+Get cheeses such as cream cheese, skim milk, and non-fat yogurt.
+Again, if it’s not organic, don’t eat it.

 6. Speak out!

 As a concerned citizen, you make the change by telling your local government to go environmentally friendly by raising livestock or pushing for nutritious meals for kids during their breaks.